DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 }
 ~~~

-And register a route so the client could call this action.
-Note that we'll add route to [api.php routes file](https://laravel.com/docs/5.4/routing#basic-routing):
+And register a route, so the client could call this action.
+Note that we'll add the route to the [api.php routes file](https://laravel.com/docs/5.4/routing#basic-routing):

 {{snippet routes/api.php}}
 ~~~php